 Obtain the checkpoint of this change record in the binlog.
 The returned checkpoint format is

-- The returned result data type of this function is List < Field >List<Field>.
-It contains the fields’ definitions of the change record and the values before and after the change.
-For definition of Field object, refer to the following section Field interface definition.
+The returned result data type of this function is List < Field >List<Field>.
+It contains the fields’ definitions of the change record and the values before and after you apply the changes.
+For definition of Field object, see Field.

-- Checks whether this Record is the first transaction log in the database batch change.
-If yes, returns True.
-Otherwise, returns False.
+Check whether this Record is the first transaction log during the database batch change.
+If yes, True is returned.
+Otherwise, False is returned.

 Class Field defines the encoding, type, field name, field value, whether it is the primary key, and other properties of each field.
-This section introduces the interface definition of each Field class.
+This section explains the interface definition of each Field class.

-- Check whether the field is the primary key column of the table.
-If yes, returns True.
-Otherwise returns False.
+Check whether the field is the primary key column of the table.
+If yes, True is returned.
+Otherwise, False is returned.